tsopronyuk/neo4j-automata-modeling/README.md

 ## 📌 Overview

 This project provides a complete toolchain for encoding state machines as graph entities, running formal language operations natively via Cypher, and benchmarking synthetic state spaces at scale.
+The repository accompanies the paper *"Graph-Oriented Modeling and Declarative Analysis of Finite Automata Using Property Graphs"* and provides all artifacts necessary to reproduce the results and demonstrations presented in the paper.

 ---